Fur clothing: Anti-fur campaigns

 PETA representative Johanna Fuoss credits social media and email marketing campaigns for helping to mobilize an unprecedented number of animal rights activists.
-“In the year before Michael Kors stopped using fur, he had received more than 150,000 emails,” Fuoss tells Highsnobiety.
-“This puts a certain pressure on designers who can see that the zeitgeist is moving away from fur. ”New technologies and platforms have made it easier than ever for those advocating change to get results.
+"In the year before Michael Kors stopped using fur, he had received more than 150,000 emails," Fuoss tells Highsnobiety.
+"This puts a certain pressure on designers who can see that the zeitgeist is moving away from fur."
+New technologies and platforms have made it easier than ever for those advocating change to get results.
 While in the past, activists had to invade runways with signs and paint, or physically mail privately viewed letters, today's activist can raise a commotion without leaving the house.

 The rise of social media has provided the general public with a direct line of communication with companies and a platform for opinions and protests, making it harder for brands to ignore targeted activism.
-“Brands are under huge pressure to respond to social media and avoid any controversy.”
-Says Mark Oaten, chief executive of the IFF.
+"Brands are under huge pressure to respond to social media and avoid any controversy," says Mark Oaten, chief executive of the IFF.
 The anti-fur messaging is being amplified by social media and a millennial customer base that is paying closer attention to the values represented by the products they buy.

 The feeling of outrage against animal suffering is particularly intense when cats and dogs are involved since these are the most popular pets in Western countries.
 Therefore, consumers demand to be assured about the production of furs to avoid the risk of inadvertently buying products made with fur from these animals.
-To counteract the growing concern of consumers, European Union officially banned the import and export from all Member States of dog and cat furs, and all products containing fur from these species, with Regulation 1523/2007, applying since 31 December 2008.
+To counteract the growing concern of consumers, European Union officially banned the import and export from all Member States of dog and cat furs, and all products containing fur from these species, with Regulation 1523/2007, applying since December 31, 2008.
 A combined method for species identification in furs, based on a combined morphological and molecular approach, has been proposed to discriminate dog and cat furs from allowed fur-bearing species, as this is a necessary step to comply with the ban.

+Alternatives to fur have been proposed or invented, including faux biodegradable plant based fur.